SherryWang-code/ISAM/README.md

 # ISAM
-Code for Interferometric Synthetic  Aperture Microscope
+Code for Interferometric Synthetic  Aperture Microscope The input should be the complex interference data, which contains real and imaginary parts.